-What is a Seattle Transportation Benefit District (STBD)?
+What is the Seattle Transportation Benefit District (STBD)?

 In 1987, the State Legislature created Transportation Benefit Districts (TBDs) as an option for local governments to fund transportation improvements.
-Chapter 36.73 of the Revised Code of Washington provides for the establishment of TBD by cities and counties to levy and impose various taxes and fees to generate revenues to support transportation improvements within the district.
-A TBD is a quasi-municipal corporation and independent taxing district created for the sole purpose of acquiring, constructing, improving, providing, and funding transportation improvements within the district.
+Chapter 36.73 of the Revised Code of Washington provides for the establishment of TBD by cities and counties for the sole purpose of acquiring, constructing, improving, providing, and funding transportation improvements within the district.

 In 2005 and 2007, the Legislature amended the TBD statute to expand its uses and revenue authority, including the ability to authorize a $20 annual vehicle license fee (VLF), and up to an additional $80 of VLF, if approved by voters within the district.

-The state legislature provided local governments with these tools because inflation has eroded the local share of gas tax and a series of statewide ballot initiatives passed over the last 12 years have eliminated other traditional sources of funding for local transportation needs.
+The state legislature provided local governments with these tools because inflation has eroded the local share of gas tax and because a series of statewide ballot initiatives passed over the last 12 years have eliminated other traditional sources of funding for local transportation needs.
+For example, in 2002 a statewide initiative had the effect of repealing a $15 annual countywide VLF that had been dedicated to the same local street maintenance needs supported by the Seattle TBD's annual fee.

 Who runs the STBD?

 The Seattle Transportation Benefit District is governed by a Board, comprised of Seattle City Councilmembers acting ex officio and independently of their elected position, as required by the authorizing state law.
-The STBD Board is seeking citizen guidance from the Citizens Transportation Advisory Committee III (CTAC III) (Seattle City Council Resolution 31240 stated the Council's intent to create an CTAC III).
+When it was established in 2010, the STBD Board sought citizen guidance from the Citizens Transportation Advisory Committee III (CTAC III) (Seattle City Council Resolution 31240 stated the Council's intent to create an CTAC III).

-The Board, with guidance from the established CTAC III, will conduct a comprehensive review of Seattle Department of Transportation's (SDOT) finances and project needs.
+The Board, with guidance from the established CTAC III, conducted a comprehensive review of Seattle Department of Transportation's (SDOT) finances and project needs.
 Ultimately, the vast majority of funding options, other than a vehicle licensing fee, must be approved by the voters.

 What other cities have established or are considering a TBD?